Lux-AI-Challenge/Lux-Design-S1/kits/README.md

 This will contain constants on all game parameters like the max turns, the light upkeep of CityTiles etc.

-If there are any changes to the starter kits, typically only this object will change.
+If there are any crucial changes to the starter kits, typically only this object will change.